Bob Lilley (British Army soldier)

-Ernest Thomas "Bob" Lilley M.M., B.E.M.
-(10 February 1914 – 14 August 1981) was a British Army soldier.
-A founding member of the British Special Air Service Regiment, he formerly served with the Coldstream Guards.
+Ernest Thomas "Bob" Lilley, (10 February 1914 – 14 August 1981) was a British Army soldier.
+A founding member of the Special Air Service, he formerly served with the Coldstream Guards.
 Lilley was one of the first four men selected by Colonel David Stirling to comprise L Detachment 1st S.A.S. in Middle East Headquarters at Cairo in 1940.
-He took part in many operations behind enemy lines in Libya against Italian and German forces during World War II.
+He took part in many operations behind enemy lines in Libya against Italian and German forces during the Second World War.

-Career
+Military career

 Lilley was born at Wolverhampton on 10 February 1914.
-During the Second World War he enlisted into the Coldstream Guards in September 1940 and was one of the founding members of 'L’ Detachment, having joined from No. 8 Commando in September 1941, as one of the Tobruk Four (the others being Pat Riley, Jim Almonds, Jim Blakeney) under officer Lieutenant Jock Lewes, who was killed in December the same year and of whom David Stirling later wrote: "Jock could far more genuinely claim to be the founder of the S.A.S. than I." Prior to joining 'L' Detachment Sgt Lilley along with Jock Lewes was seconded to Layforce and took part in operations.
-Subsequently, when Layforce was disbanded Sgt Lilley was attached to 30 Commando and thereafter selected along with Jock Lewis by David Stirling to become part of 'L' Detachment.
+During the Second World War he enlisted into the Coldstream Guards in September 1940 and was one of the founding members of 'L' Detachment, having joined from No. 8 Commando in September 1941, as one of the Tobruk Four (the others being Pat Riley, Jim Almonds, and Jim Blakeney) under officer Lieutenant Jock Lewes, who was killed in December the same year and of whom David Stirling later wrote: "Jock could far more genuinely claim to be the founder of the S.A.S. than I." Prior to joining 'L' Detachment, Sergeant Lilley along with Jock Lewes was seconded to Layforce and took part in operations.
+Subsequently, when Layforce was disbanded Lilley was attached to 30 Commando and thereafter selected along with Lewis by David Stirling to become part of 'L' Detachment.

-After joining the Coldstream Guards and being posted to North Africa he came to be known as one of the "Tobruk Four" because of the courageous acts he and the other three carried out during the battle for Tobruk.
-Lilley had served in the SAS since it was first formed in 1941 and won numerous awards for his bravery and service during his time in the British army.
-These included the Military Medal and the British Empire Medal.